 It is up to you to determine how far you need to go to ensure ePHI is disposed of securely.

 You must have a signed HIPAA business associate agreement with every vendor that touches ePHI

 Note that websites are complex, and no web hosting provider will be policing your website functionality and its content.
 They will only provide an environment that meets HIPAA requirements.
-It is up to you to ensure that your site is designed and managed in a way that is compliant with HIPAA.
+It is up to you to ensure your site is designed and managed in a way compliant with HIPAA.

 One of the first things that doctors and medical practices like to do when they expand online is to collect patient information on their website to enable them to:

 Securing the transmission of information from the patient to the website is pretty easy (it’s point #1 — use website secured with a SSL Certificate).
 However, what do you do with the information collected via your website?

 The third option, having the data emailed to someone, is the most popular choice because it is the easiest and requires the least additional software or infrastructure.
 However, it does pose a number of problems, as email can be intercepted and accessed by unauthorized individuals.
 So how do you make the email component meet the minimum HIPAA Privacy and Security standards, and ensure data stored or downloaded is properly protected?